 - States, U.S. Territories, the District of Columbia, units of local government, and federally recognized tribal governments that received funding under the Fiscal Year (FY) 2019 State and Local Edward Byrne Memorial Justice Assistance Grant (JAG) Program.
-Any State Administering Agency (SAA) that received an FY 2019 JAG award will receive an award under the state allocation of CESF funding. - The term "states" includes the District of Columbia, the Commonwealth of Puerto Rico, the Northern Mariana Islands, the U.S. Virgin Islands, Guam, and American Samoa. - The term "units of local government" includes a town, township, village, parish, city, county, borough, or other general purpose political subdivision of a state, or a federally recognized Indian tribal government that performs law enforcement functions (as determined by the Secretary of the Interior).
+Any State Administering Agency (SAA) that received an FY 2019 JAG award will receive an award under the state allocation of CESF funding. - o The term "states" includes the District of Columbia, the Commonwealth of Puerto Rico, the Northern Mariana Islands, the U.S. Virgin Islands, Guam, and American Samoa. - The term "units of local government" includes a town, township, village, parish, city, county, borough, or other general purpose political subdivision of a state, or a federally recognized Indian tribal government that performs law enforcement functions (as determined by the Secretary of the Interior).
 A unit of local government also may be any law enforcement district or judicial enforcement district established under applicable state law with authority to independently establish a budget and impose taxes; for example, in Louisiana, a unit of local government means a district attorney or parish sheriff.

 - To locate your jurisdiction's State Administering Agency (SAA), see the Agency Directory maintained by the National Criminal Justice Association. - To locate your jurisdiction's local government entity, look to the equivalent of a county board, city manager, or mayor's office.
 There is no centralized, national directory for these local government entities as there is with SAAs.
+There is no central list of all eligible local governmental units, but you can look up past local Byrne JAG awards at the Byrne JAG webpage.